Can You Buy Property in New York With Good Credit and No Money Down?

 If a house has been on the market for a very long time, you might be able to get the lender or the seller to pay your down payment for you.
 This is known as a "lender credit" or a "seller credit."

-The money they’re paying actually comes out of the closing fees they were supposed to be paid.
-If they are that desperate to make sure they sell the home, it’s likely that they will be amenable to it.
+The money they're paying comes from the closing fees they were supposed to pay.
+If they are that desperate to make sure they sell the home, they will likely be amenable to it.

 Search for Home Sales in NYC